 Foster Wheeler Lawsuits

 Although Foster Wheeler faced numerous asbestos-related lawsuits, the following case is one of the more prominent claims.
-It’s a prime example of what Foster Wheeler faced as employees and contractors came forward after developing fatal illnesses such as malignant mesothelioma and asbestos-related lung cancer.
+It’s a prime example of what Foster Wheeler faced as employees and contractors came forward after developing fatal illnesses.

 In 2002, Alfred Todak, 60, a former Navy electrician, won one of the largest verdicts ever in a California asbestos case after proving the company’s negligence caused his battle with pleural mesothelioma.